mohammedshadid/mohammedshadid/README.md

 ---

 ##  What I Do
-I analyze data to uncover insights, build dashboards, and develop models that solve real-world business problems.
+I combine AI, data analytics, and business strategy to design solutions that improve performance, optimize decisions, and create real business value.

 ---